Skip to Content

 Anti-D Immunoglobulin

-Anti-D immunoglobulin is a rhesus factor antibody formed by Rh-negative individuals following exposure to Rh-positive blood (usually by exchange between fetal and maternal blood in Rh-negative women who carry an Rh-positive fetus).20
+Anti-D immunoglobulin is a rhesus factor antibody formed by Rh-negative individuals following exposure to Rh-positive blood — most commonly through fetal-maternal blood exchange during pregnancy.20 Elevated titers of anti-D immunoglobulin in IVIG preparations have been associated with an increased frequency of immunoglobulin-related adverse effects.13

 Polymers